joshbronson-lsst-work/make-tom/README.md

 Next, install the [gcloud commandline tool](https://cloud.google.com/sdk/docs/install).
 There are multiple options available.
-The author chose to click on the targball for his system, gcloud-cloud-cli-linux-x86_64.tar.gz, and untar it and
+The author chose to click on the tarball for his system, `google-cloud-cli-linux-x86_64.tar.gz`, and untar it and
 install:

     tar zxf google-cloud-cli-linux-x86_64.tar.gz